AlexEngelhardt/hired-gun/README.md

 Best order for creating a new app:

+- Determine apps and models
+  - Try to predict the final models and relations as best as possible
+  - Find out how to best split it in apps for now
+  - Start with only one app here, though
 - Create Models
   - Determine your models, fields, and relationships
   - Create the `models.py`